-The CMA is a company limited by guarantee and is run on a non profit-making basis.
+The CMA is a Community Interest Company limited by guarantee and is run on a non profit-making basis.
 Our Articles of Association govern the organisation’s administration.
-We are organised regionally, overseen by the Association’s Board.
-The Board is assisted in managing the Association by a National Committee (made up of Board members, Regional Co-ordinators, an International Ranger Advisor, a Membership Affairs Group representative and a National Trust representative) and by a paid Admin Support Contractor.
+We are organised regionally, overseen by the Association’s Board of Directors.
+The Board is assisted in managing the Association by a National Committee (made up of Directors, Regional Co-ordinators, an International Ranger Advisor, and a National Trust representative) and by a paid Admin Support Contractor.

 Some of the more active regions, such as the South West, have their own committee structure with county reps, a newsletter editor and a regional training co-ordinator.